Mistrust as trapped public housing residents refuse coronavirus tests

-Fear and conspiracy theories are spreading through the public housing towers under strict lockdown, prompting some residents to reject coronavirus tests and examine food deliveries with suspicion.
+Fear and conspiracy theories are spreading through the Victorian public housing towers under “hard” lockdown as residents eye officials with suspicion.

-About 3000 residents have been trapped inside nine Melbourne public housing towers since Saturday afternoon after a spike in coronavirus cases was linked to some apartments.
+About 3000 people have been confined to nine Melbourne public housing towers since Saturday afternoon after a spike in coronavirus cases was linked to some apartments.

+By early Thursday, the Victorian government was suggesting all of the residents would have been tested by morning and that results were imminent.

+But that was inconsistent with reports from some residents who said there had been hesitation to get tested.

 Two new coronavirus cases were linked to the towers on Wednesday – located across North Melbourne and Flemington – bringing the total outbreak to 75.

-The lockdown was initially expected to last for five days, but it could be extended to 14.
+Father-of-five Abdiraham Ibrahim said he had been waiting since Monday for his coronavirus test result despite his wife’s already having come back negative.

+“Some other people are waiting four days for the results,” he told AAP.

-Catherine*, a resident in North Melbourne’s Canning Street flats, told The New Daily growing distrust of the government had made some residents reluctant to get tested for the coronavirus.
+Catherine*, a resident in North Melbourne’s Canning Street flats, told The New Daily there had been a growing mistrust of the government – including whether the testing was safe.

-“Why does the stick (nasal swab) have to be that long?
-And where does it go?” she said.

-Residents told The New Daily that officials were offering to fast-track a special $750 grant payment if they agreed to be tested.

 “Neighbours are saying if they’re locking us in here for no valid reason and refusing family members to give us our culturally appropriate food, then why are they forcing us to eat their food?”
 Catherine said.